 Slipping on a pair of gloves will keep your hands warm on a cold winter day, but they will also dull some of the sensation in your hands.
 Noticing this partial numbness when you are not wearing gloves may be startling.
 Many patients with glove-like sensations are constantly distracted and find it hard to do tasks that require fine finger coordination.
 The problem can progress to full numbness or weakness in the hands.
-Peripheral neuropathy is one of the most common causes of this sensation, and Advanced Health and Physical Medicine has the tools to help you overcome this problem.
+Peripheral neuropathy is one of the most common causes of this sensation, and Advanced Health and Rehabilitation Center has the tools to help you overcome this problem.

 If you have any of the above described symptoms call today to talk to one of our medical team members and schedule your free consultation.